Spatial voting: Accuracy

-A study of evaluative voting methods developed several models for generating rated ballots, and recommend the spatial model as the most realistic.
+A study of evaluative voting methods developed several models for generating rated ballots and recommended the spatial model as the most realistic.
 (Their empirical evaluation was based on two elections, the 2009 European Election Survey of 8 candidates by 972 voters, and the Voter Autrement poll of the 2017 French presidential election, including 26,633 voters and 5 candidates.)

 History

-The earliest roots of the model are the one-dimensional Hotelling's law of 1929 and Black's Median voter theorem of 1948.
+The earliest roots of the model are the one-dimensional Hotelling's law of 1929 and Black's median voter theorem of 1948.
+Anthony Downs, in his 1957 book An Economic Theory of Democracy, further developed the model to explain the dynamics of party competition, which became the foundation for much follow-on research.